eagronin/market-basket-prepare/README.md

 box(which = "plot", bty = "l", lwd=2)
 ```

 The chart below shows that while majority of IDs correspond to one invoice only, a non-trivial number of IDs correspond to two or more invoices issued on the same date.

+**insert chart here**

 As we pointed out above, if there are large time differences between such invoices (e.g., several hours) we may consider using InvoiceNo instead of ID to identify shopping sessions.

 However, by looking at the data it appears that invoices issued to a customer on the same day tend to be stamped within minutes from each other.
 We check this out for the group of customers with exactly 2 invoices per day.
 According to the chart above, this is the second largest group following the group with 1 invoice per day.